plasmonX: an Open-Source Code for Nanoplasmonics: Introduction

-Several numerical approaches have been developed to describe the response of plasmonic nanosystems \cite{zhao2008methods,jensen2008electronic,morton2011theoretical,corni2001enhanced,ringe2010unraveling,chen2015atomistic,jensen2009atomistic,chen2018morphology}.
-The most accurate methods rely on \textit{ab initio} quantum mechanical (QM) techniques, generally defined within the framework of time-dependent density functional theory (TDDFT) and its approximation (TD density functional tight binding -- TDDFTB) \cite{rossi2015quantized,rossi2020hot,kuisma2015localized,kumawat2025efficient,d2018density,chellam2025density,liu2022plasmon,herring2023recent,chaudhary2024optical,asadi2020td}.
-While these approaches allow for a rigorous treatment of the QM effects underlying the plasmonic response, their huge computational cost drastically limits the nanostructure sizes that can be simulated, which are generally composed of less than 1000 atoms \cite{chaudhary2024optical}, and are thus far from realistic, experimentally studied nanosystems.
-To overcome this limitation, purely classical, non-atomistic approaches have been developed, such as the Discrete Dipole Approximation (DDA) \cite{draine1994discrete}, the Finite-Difference Time-Domain (FDTD) \cite{taflove2005computational}, and the Boundary Element Method (BEM) \cite{de2002retarded,myroshnychenko2008modeling,mennucci2019multiscale,bonatti2020frontiers,marcheselli2020simulating,coccia2020hybrid}, which model the nanostructure as a continuum dielectric characterized by its complex permittivity function.
+As an alternative, purely classical, non-atomistic approaches have been developed, such as the Discrete Dipole Approximation (DDA) \cite{draine1994discrete}, the Finite-Difference Time-Domain (FDTD) \cite{taflove2005computational}, and the Boundary Element Method (BEM) \cite{de2002retarded,myroshnychenko2008modeling,mennucci2019multiscale,bonatti2020frontiers,marcheselli2020simulating,coccia2020hybrid}, which model the nanostructure as a continuum dielectric characterized by its complex permittivity function.
 Such approaches are rooted in electrodynamics and solve Maxwell's equations by imposing the proper boundary conditions.
-Because they are based on classical physics, they can indeed afford large nanostructures, however, they lack any description of atomistic features and QM effects, and therefore, might fail to accurately describe phenomena such as quantum tunneling, nonlocal response, and the effects of atomic-scale morphology, which become increasingly relevant at small scales, such as picocavities \cite{baumberg2022picocavities,benz2016single,giovannini2025electric}.
+Because they are based on classical physics, they can indeed afford large nanostructures; however, they lack any description of atomistic features and QM effects, and therefore, might fail to accurately describe regimes where quantum and mesoscopic effects become relevant \cite{mortensen2021mesoscopic,stamatopoulou2022finite,fitzgerald2016quantum}, including electron tunneling, nonlocal screening, Landau damping, quantum confinement, and atomic-scale defects, such as picocavities \cite{baumberg2022picocavities,benz2016single,giovannini2025electric}.